robang74/redfishos/forum/quick-start-guide.md

 About `DNS`, using those from your network provider (default) is not always the best choice.
 There are some more interesting alternatives:

-* [Cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) uses `1.1.1.1` and `1.0.0.1` for its DNS service over IPv4 and their name resolution services have some extra features for safety.
+* [Cloudflare](https://www.cloudflare.com/learning/dns/what-is-1.1.1.1/) uses `1.1.1.1` and `1.0.0.1` for its DNS service over IPv4, and their name resolution services have some extra features for safety.
 It claims to be the fastest DNS in the world.

-* [AdGuard](https://adguard-dns.io/en/public-dns.html) uses `94.140.14.14` and `94.140.15.15` and offers an {advertising, malicious, malware} hosts resolution name blocking feature plus family protections on `94.140.14.15` and `94.140.15.16` but they also offer an unfiltered service (check the link).
+* [AdGuard](https://adguard-dns.io/en/public-dns.html) uses `94.140.14.14` and `94.140.15.15` and offers an {advertising, malicious, malware} host resolution name blocking feature plus family protections on `94.140.14.15` and `94.140.15.16` but they also offer an unfiltered service (check the link).

-* [Quad9](https://www.quad9.net/) uses `9.9.9.9` and `149.112.112.112` to offer a service which is a combination between the two above, in their claims (fast and safe).
+* [Quad9](https://www.quad9.net/) uses `9.9.9.9` and `149.112.112.112` to offer a service that is a combination of the two above in their claims (fast and safe).

-The best choice is alternating two coherent DNS services together - for reliability - and using a caching system configured for leveraging a large DNS cache to gain speed, privacy and also safety depending on the services you choose.
+The best choice is alternating two coherent DNS services together - for reliability - and using a caching system configured for leveraging a large DNS cache to gain speed, privacy, and safety, depending on the services you choose.

 ```
 #IPv4 nameservers